armanfm/ExplorerChem/README.md

 Published application: [Open ExploreChem](https://armanfm.github.io/ExplorerChem/)

-The interface presents the authorized operator, supplier, carrier, and client experiences.
-Connect a wallet on Ethereum Sepolia to test the on-chain actions.
+The interface presents operator, supplier, carrier, laboratory, and client experiences.
+The actor selector simulates each fictional participant while preserving its editing scope.
+Actor registration on-chain is owner-only and therefore requires the administrative deployment wallet.
+Other wallets can connect, but they can perform an on-chain action only when the contract has authorized that wallet for the corresponding `actorId`.

+The client dashboard is intentionally open in read-only mode for the MVP.
+The Supabase actor registry also uses temporary anonymous read and insert policies so the fictional demonstration can run without separate participant accounts.
-The demonstration data shown in the interface is fictional.
+This is a disposable demonstration configuration, not the production security model.
+All demonstration data shown in the interface is fictional.

 ### Integration change